d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 * You can use GitHub to contribute to this book.

-## exercise
+## Problem

 * If you feel that some parts of the book can be improved, try submitting a pull request.

 ## References

-[1] List of contributors to this book. https://github.com/mli/gluon-tutorials-zh/graphs/contributors
+[1] List of contributors to this book. https://github.com/diveintodeeplearning/d2l-en/graphs/contributors

-[2] Address of the code repository of this book. https://github.com/mli/gluon-tutorials-zh
+[2] Address of the code repository of this book. https://github.com/diveintodeeplearning/d2l-en

 [3] Install Git. https://git-scm.com/book/zh/v2